 Other solutions are technically possible as well and they can be even more desirable in some situations.
 It is possible to identify visitors by not using cookies at all, that is to say: cookieless.
 Instead, you enclose the URL with unique parameters to identify the visitor.

 Do not forget that the unique identification of visitors and the storage of personal and other data is subject to national, European and international legislation.
 It is the exclusive responsibility of the publisher to comply with the law and to adequately notify the user of its rights.
 Adhese can assist and advise publishers herein.
+More on user privacy is available in the GDPR section of the documentation.

 Please note that you cannot add unique visitors together.
 The number of unique visitors of a channel position is not equal to the sum of unique visitors of all the individual positions of that channel.